List of automobiles notable for negative reception: Rover CityRover (2003–05)

 The Rover CityRover was a rebadged Tata Indica tweaked for European regulations and sold in the UK and Continental Europe.
-It was the result of MG Rover wanting to offer a new small car after the discontinuation of the Rover 100 in 1998 and of the Mini in 2000, but as the company was in financial trouble and had no money to develop a new small car on its own, they entered a deal with Indian Tata Motors.
+It was the result of MG Rover wanting to offer a new small car after the discontinuation of the Rover 100 in 1998 and of the Mini in the year 2000, but as the company was in financial trouble and had no money to develop a new small car on its own, they entered a deal with Indian Tata Motors.
 MG Rover was reported to be paying Tata £3,000 for each car and, despite each model featuring a Rover corporate nose and revised suspension settings, the £6,495 starting price was considered too high.
 In May 2004, Rover refused to lend a CityRover to motoring show Top Gear to test it, so James May went undercover and test drove one at a dealer while carrying a hidden camera.
 May went on to say that it was the worst car he had ever driven on the programme.
-Sales were well short of MG Rover's targets, so the CityRover was given an upgrade for the model year of 2005, with more standard equipment.
+Sales were well short of MG Rover's targets, so the CityRover was given an upgrade for the 2005 model year, with more standard equipment.
 In December 2004, prices were reduced by £900, confirming that the car's previous prices had not been competitive.

 According to car reviewer Parker's, the CityRover was the worst-rated Rover car from MG Rover, with a rating of two out of five.
 In October 2013, Top Gear magazine placed the CityRover at number six on its list of "The thirteen worst cars of the last twenty years", stating "The Rover CityRover – almost certainly not the inspiration behind the Ferrari LaFerrari – wasn't so much the last roll of the dice as the final nail in a faux-walnut coffin.
 The problem was the sheer cynicism with which it was piloted to market: you needed nine grand for a decently specced one."
 In a 2016 Auto Express poll, it was voted the 6th worst car ever, with the article saying "The end of MG Rover was comprehensively hastened by the launch of the CityRover, a small car with few redeeming qualities.
-Even though the Rover badge carried some prestige, buyers weren't convinced by the CityRover's poor quality.
+Even though the Rover badge carried some prestige, buyers were not convinced by the CityRover's poor quality.
 The Indian-market Indica had already been in production for five years when the CityRover was launched, too, so it felt dated even as it first appeared in showrooms.
 Poor quality, modest performance and vague handling all counted against the CityRover, especially as it was priced so highly."